-The terminology covered aesthetic medicine concepts, such as the components of the products, manufacturing processes, chemical compositions, prices, presentation, beneficial and negative side effects.
-It also included marketing and business jargon, referring to legal documentation, monetary agreements, purchasing and importation processes.
+The terminology covered aesthetic medicine concepts, such as the components of the products, manufacturing processes, chemical compositions, prices, presentation, benefits, and negative side effects.
+The terminology also included marketing and business jargon, referring to legal documentation, monetary agreements, purchasing and importation processes.

 “Initially there was a lot of technical language about regulations on products, but having clarified all that in my preliminary preparation, everything went smoothly.
 The technical language of medicine wasn’t a problem as I studied physiotherapy.
 Accents and pronunciation sometimes made communication difficult, as they were people speaking English as a second language too”, explains the interpreter.

 She also says that although in most cases the interlocutors left short pauses to wait for her to translate, other times her interpretation had to be almost simultaneous, as people didn’t pause while presenting their products.